Fewer women than men were named on grant applications for STEM research starting in 2022. This is consistent with 2021 data.

 About the data

 The dataset shows the number of researchers (chief investigators and investigators) who were named on applications and received funding each year.
-It uses the 2-digit Australian and New Zealand Standard Research Classification (ANZSRC).
+It uses the 2-digit Australian and New Zealand Standard Research Classification (ANZSRC), 2008 edition.

 We define whether data falls in STEM, non-STEM or health fields of research using our methodology.
 Some researchers working in health or non‑STEM research fields may still hold STEM qualifications or work in a STEM occupation.

-ARC includes ‘Medical and Health Sciences’ (Division 11) and ‘Psychology and Cognitive Sciences’ (Division 17) in its definition of STEM.
-These classifications don’t align with our definition.
-Therefore, ARC’s self-reported data and reporting may not be comparable with the numbers on this page.
+ARC includes ‘Medical and health sciences’ (Division 11) and ‘Psychology and cognitive sciences’ (Division 17) in its definition of STEM.
+These classifications don’t align with our definition, so ARC’s self-reported data and reporting may not be comparable with the numbers on this page.